Akuli/akuli.github.io/http.md

 ## HTTP responses: what websites send to your browser

-When you go to `http://localhost:12345` with our dumb server (Python script or netcat command) running, the browser hangs.
+When you go to `http://localhost:12345` with ou Python script running, the browser displays an error.
+With netcat, the browser waits until you exit netcat (with Ctrl+D or Ctrl+C, and then displays an error.
-This is because the server doesn't send a response to the browser, telling what it should display on the page.
+This is because our server (netcat or Python script) doesn't send a response to the browser that would tell what the browser should display.

 To get an idea of what responses look like, let's do a request to `http://example.com/`.
 We will use port 80 instead of a custom port